Trump Has Plunged Nation Into ‘Ethics Crisis,’ Ex-Watchdog Says

 But President Trump has refused to release his tax returns and has failed to fully divest from his business empire.

-Shaub said he would like to see a reworking of the ethic’s program’s blind trust requirements to strengthen protections against conflicts of interest.
+Shaub said he would like to see a reworking of the ethics program’s blind trust requirements to strengthen protections against conflicts of interest.

 Shaub called the trust President Trump established, which his two sons are in charge of, meaningless.